projectmesa/mesa/docs/packages.rst

 There are two ways to share a package:

-   1. Via GitHub or other service (e.g. GitLab, Bitbucket, etc)
+   1. Via GitHub or other service (e.g. GitLab, Bitbucket, etc.)
    2. Via PyPI, the Python package manager

-Sharing a package via PyPI make it easier easier to install for users, but is more overhead for whomever is maintaining it.
+Sharing a package via PyPI make it easier to install for users but is more overhead for whomever is maintaining it.
 However, if you are truly intending for a wider/longer-term adoption, then PyPI should be your goal.

 Most likely you created an ABM that has the code that you want to share in it, which is what the steps below describe.